Feynman-Kac formula and asymptotic behavior of the minimal energy for the relativistic Nelson model in two spatial dimensions: Feynman--Kac integrands and semigroups

 \subsection{Markov and semigroup properties}

-Next, we establish a Markov property of our Feynman--Kac integrands that will directly entail semigroup properties for the families $(T_{\UV,t})_{t\ge0}$.
-The Markov property will be a consequence of the flow relation for the family of Fock space operator-valued processes $(W_{\UV,t}[x,X])_{t\ge0}$, $x\in\RR^{2N}$, that we prove first in Lemma \ref{lemMark1} below.
-It will be convenient to verify the flow relation by applying the operator-valued processes to exponential vectors, i.e., Fock space vectors of the form
+Next, we derive a Markov property of our Feynman--Kac integrands that will entail semigroup properties for the families $(T_{\UV,t})_{t\ge0}$.
+The Markov property will be a consequence of a flow relation we prove first in \cref{lemMark1} below.